XVA - Constant Velocity 1

 graph line of the function is drawn directly over the

 time axis.
-Therefore, it may at first be difficult to
+It may at first be difficult to see that there is

 these graphs.